How Robyn and Jess saved each other

 “The staff are all heavily invested in the process and collectively they all want the outcomes to be positive for both the animal and the adopters.

-"When you take a dog from the shelter, you know they are in good health, vaccinated and the costs are minimal,” she said.
+"When you take a dog from the shelter, you know they are in good health, vaccinated and the costs are minimal."